xbmc/addon-check/README.md

 - Check for valid forum, source and website value in addon.xml

+- Check if all PO files are valid

 All of the validation and checks are done according to the kodi [addon rules](https://kodi.wiki/view/Add-on_rules)

 ## Installation